 Width pruning in GLU requires \textbf{paired pruning}: neurons removed from $\text{gate\_proj}$ must exactly correspond to those removed from $\text{up\_proj}$ to maintain the coherence of the gating mechanism \cite{guo_dependency-aware_2024}.

-\textbf{Neuron Selection: MAW} To determine which neurons to prune, we conducted a preliminary evaluation comparing three importance metrics: Maximum Absolute Weight (MAW), Vector-based Output Weighting (VOW), and Product of Norms (PON) (see Appendix D).
-The VOW and PON methods resulted in catastrophic performance degradation immediately after pruning.
+\textbf{Neuron Selection: PPM} To determine which neurons to prune, we conducted a preliminary evaluation comparing four weight-only importance criteria: Peak-to-Peak Magnitude (PPM), the standard L2 norm, Variance of Weights (VOW), and Product of L1 Norms (PON) (see Appendix D).
+The L2, VOW, and PON criteria resulted in catastrophic performance degradation immediately after pruning.

-The MAW method calculates the importance of each neuron as the maximum absolute value of its incoming weights.
+The PPM method calculates the importance of each neuron as the peak-to-peak magnitude of its incoming weights.
 This calculation accounts for the parallel operation of the $\text{up\_proj}$ and $\text{gate\_proj}$ layers.

 The formula used to calculate the importance score ($\text{importance\_scores}$) of each candidate neuron, combining the weight values from the two paired layers, is as follows: